SpecFlowOSS/SpecFlow/docs/Execution/Parallel-Execution.md

 * You have to use a test runner that supports in-process parallel execution (currently NUnit v3, xUnit v2, MSTest and SpecFlow+ Runner)
 * You have to ensure that your code does not conflict on static state.
-* You must not use the static context properties of SpecFlow `ScenarioContext.Current`, `FeatureContext.Current` or `ScenarioStepContext.Current` (see examples below).
+* You must not use the static context properties of SpecFlow `ScenarioContext.Current`, `FeatureContext.Current` or `ScenarioStepContext.Current` (see further information below).
-* You have to configure the test runner to execute the SpecFlow features in parallel with each other.
+* You have to configure the test runner to execute the SpecFlow features in parallel with each other (see configuration details below).

 ### Execution behavior

 * `[BeforeTestRun]` and `[AfterTestRun]` hooks (events) are executed only once on the first thread that initializes the framework.
 Executing tests in the other threads is blocked until the hooks have been fully executed on the first thread.
 * All scenarios in a feature must be executed on the **same thread**.
 See the configuration of the test runners below.
-This ensures that the `[BeforeFeature]` and `[AfterFeature]` hooks are executed only once and that the thread has a separate (and isolated) `FeatureContext`.
+This ensures that the `[BeforeFeature]` and `[AfterFeature]` hooks are executed only once for each feature and that the thread has a separate (and isolated) `FeatureContext`.
 * Scenarios and their related hooks (Before/After scenario, scenario block, step) are isolated in the different threads during execution and do not block each other.
 Each thread has a separate (and isolated) `ScenarioContext`.
 * The test trace listener (that outputs the scenario execution trace to the console by default) is invoked asynchronously from the multiple threads and the trace messages are queued and passed to the listener in serialized form.
 If the test trace listener implements `TechTalk.SpecFlow.Tracing.IThreadSafeTraceListener`, the messages are sent directly from the threads.

 ### NUnit configuration